 Based on dozens of media reports by human rights organizations there have been hundreds of civilian casualties as a result of the Turkish artillery’s imprecise shelling and the Air Force’s use of unguided (dumb) bombs.
 This could be because the stockpile of Precision Guided Munitions (PGM) is extremely low.

 Another intelligence/planning failure was the lack of appreciation for the types of weapons enemy has.
-Strategic planners (if many are left after the massive purge!) at Turkish General Staff should have known that, ISIS had access to sophisticated anti tank guided missiles (ATGM) weapons and had been using them in the field extensively, and should have planned accordingly.
+Strategic planners (if many are left after the massive purge!) at Turkish General Staff should have known that, ISIS had access to sophisticated anti-tank guided missiles (ATGM) weapons and had been using them in the field extensively, and should have planned accordingly.
 Also related is the terrain factor.
 Using the relatively permissive flat terrain, ISIS was able to move freely and quickly which enabled them to hunt tanks and other armored carriers with ease.
-Timing of the operation is not in concert with the choice of Armor either.
+The timing of the operation is not in concert with the choice of Armor either.
 Armor needs large logistics support which can be a nightmare in winter.
-The disconcerted planning and execution of the operation has led to appalling results.
-Credible sources stated that, contrary to public statements by the Turkish General Staff, 54 tanks have been destroyed / damaged so far.
+The disconcerted planning and execution of the operation have led to appalling results.
+Credible sources stated that, contrary to public statements by the Turkish General Staff, 54 tanks have been destroyed/damaged so far.
 Losses are great yet gains are tiny.
 Despite the overwhelming conventional superiority enjoyed, even the logistics lines of ISIS, used for reinforcements and evacuations, are not cut yet.

 Official reports indicate that the 3 star head of Special Forces (LtGen.
-Aksakallı, a staunch supporter of Erdogan) is commanding at operational level with this HQ in Silopi / Turkey.
-I personally know this small HQ, it is not joint, it was built just to coordinate the support of Turkish units in Iraq with Pashmerga.
-Considering the amount of armor units used, a Special Forces commander with no experience in armor warfare, is not a smart choice.
+Aksakallı, a staunch supporter of Erdogan) is commanding at the operational level with this HQ in Silopi / Turkey.
+I personally know this small HQ, it is not joint, it was built just to coordinate the support of Turkish units in Iraq with Peshmerga.
+Considering the amount of armor units used, a Special Forces commander with no experience in armor warfare is not a smart choice.
 Destroyed tanks in the battle testify to what should have been common sense.
 I have also heard that LtGen.
-Aksakallı has sent a report about the failure so far accusing Land Forces Command, according to his report he is accusing armoured and infantry units which is under command of Land Forces Command.
-As clearly seen at this report one of the basic principles of warfare, unit of command is a waste for this operation.
+Aksakallı has sent a report about the failure so far accusing Land Forces Command, according to his report he is accusing armored and infantry units which are under command of Land Forces Command.
+As clearly seen in this report one of the basic principles of warfare, unit of command is a waste for this operation.